Exeter-Diabetes/CPRD-Cohort-scripts/03-Treatment-response-(MASTERMIND)/README.md

 ```
 \*IMD=Index of Multiple Deprivation; 'static' because we only have data from 2015 so only 1 value per patient.

-Summary of scripts and their outputs
+The scripts shown in the above diagram (in grey boxes) can be found in this directory, except those which are common to the other cohorts (all_diabetes_cohort, all_patid_ethnicity, and all_patid_ckd_stages) which are in the upper directory of this repository.

+&nbsp;

+## Script details

 'Drug' refers to diabetes medications unless otherwise stated, and the drug classes analysed by these scripts are acarbose, DPP4-inhibitors, glinides, GLP1 receptor agonists, metformin, SGLT2-inhibitors, sulphonylureas, thiazolidinediones, and insulin.
 'Outputs' are the primary MySQL tables produced by each script.
-Various scripts link to our [CPRD-Codelists repository](https://github.com/Exeter-Diabetes/CPRD-Codelists) which contains more details on the algorithms used to define variables such as ethnicity and diabetes type - see individual scripts for links to the appropriate part of the CPRD-Codelists repository.
-The variables in each of the output tables and their definitions are listed in the [Data Dictionary](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts/blob/main/MASTERMIND/Scripts/readme.md).
+See also notes on the [aurum package](https://github.com/Exeter-Diabetes/CPRD-analysis-package) and [CPRD-Codelists respository](https://github.com/Exeter-Diabetes/CPRD-Codelists) in the upper directory of this repository ([here](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts#script-details)).

 &nbsp;